Public Interest Disclosure

 All current and former ASC staff, contractors and other public officials may make a disclosure to the ASC.
 The identity of a person who makes a disclosure will be kept confidential as far as practicable.
 It is a criminal offence to take or threaten to take a reprisal, such as discriminatory treatment, termination of employment or injury, against someone because they make a disclosure.

-To make a disclosure, contact the ASC Authorised Officer:
+To make a disclosure or for more information please contact an ASC Authorised Officer:

 Public Interest Disclosure Authorised Officer